PelionIoT/mbl-docs/Docs/tutorials/update_mbl.md

        ```
    - Go to [Pelion](https://portal.mbedcloud.com) to find the device ID in the **Device Directory** tab.
 This is a valid option if only one device is registered or if each device has been assigned a descriptive name on Pelion.

 1. For a rootfs update, identify which root file system bank is currently active to compare it to the active bank after the update.
-The [`lsblk` command explained below](#identify-the-active-root-file-system-bank) can be used to that  effect.
-This step is not mandatory.
+The `lsblk` command explained [here](#identify-the-active-root-file-system-bank) can be used to that  effect.
 1. Change the current working directory to the directory where the manifest tool was initialized.
 1. Run the following command:

     ```
-    user01@devmachine:manifests$ manifest-tool update device --device-id <device-id> --payload <payload-file> --api-key <api-key>
+    user01@dev-machine:manifests$ manifest-tool update device --device-id <device-id> --payload <payload-file> --api-key <api-key>
     ```

     Where: